The Fast and the Furious: Tokyo Drift: Cast

-Character development post the events of Tokyo Drift
+Character development after the events of Tokyo Drift

-The four main characters—Han Lue, Sean Boswell, Twinkie and Earl Hu—returned to the series in F9, and it was confirmed by some sources that the latter three would appear in its sequel, Fast X, with Lue confirming to return.
-As of the time of F9, Boswell, Twinkie and Hu had left Japan and were involved in rocket development for the German Military, in Germany.
-How they came from their circumstances of the Japanese drift scene to their work in the Military Industry is not explained in the series.
-They are shown testing rockets by attaching them to the top of motor vehicles.
+Han Lue went on to make a brief appearance in Fast & Furious before returning as a main character in Fast Five, Fast & Furious 6, F9 and Fast X. Sean Boswell, Twinkie and Earl also returned to the series in F9.
+During the events of F9, Boswell, Twinkie and Earl had left Japan and were involved in rocket development in Germany.
+How they came from their circumstances of the Japanese drift scene to their work in the military industry is not explained in the series.
+They are shown testing rockets by attaching them to the top of motor vehicles, which came to use in F9.

 Production

 Development

-Writer Chris Morgan was a fan of the series, and the producers had an open writing call for the third film.
-Morgan originally pitched Dominic Toretto in Tokyo, learning to drift and solving a murder.
+Writer Chris Morgan was a fan of the Fast & Furious series, and the producers had an open writing call for the third film.
+Morgan originally pitched Dominic Toretto in Tokyo, learning to drift and solving a murder, but Universal Pictures wanted a high school-themed story.

+By 2005, Paul Walker, who played Brian O'Conner in the first two installments, no longer showed interest in the franchise, citing "politics, studio stuff and regime decision".
+Vin Diesel, who didn't appear already in the second movie and at the time was busy with the xXx and The Chronicles of Riddick franchises, also turned down the role, leading the film being ordered as a new stand-alone reboot.